Connect to Context Handler with SAML 2.0

 1. Add the spec. ver. claims

-2. Optionally add the assurance level claim or read it through the claims pipeline
+2. Optionally add the levels of assurance (loa) claim or read it through the claims pipeline

 1. Replace the NameID / NameIdentifier claim which a concatenated version of the CVR number, display name and unique user ID.
 Format string C=DK,O={0},CN={1} {2},Serial={3}